danielpclark/rutie/README.md

 The code is organized in 3 main layers.
 The `rubysys` folder is the raw mapping to Ruby C code and all the methods from there are unsafe.
 The `binding` folder is where we wrap those methods to abstract away all the unsafe methods to safe methods.
-The `class` folder is where the public API us implemented for using Ruby with Rust code.
+The `class` folder is where the public API is implemented for using Ruby with Rust code.
 These methods in the `class` folder must all be documented and tested within the documentation.
 There is a subfolder under `class` for traits called `traits`.